Israel, Netanya, Mefi 5, office 308

 Article 4 – who can claim the rights of a repatriate

 The document gives an exceptional and clean definition of who can be considered a real “Jew”.
 This is a person born of a Jewish mother or a person who has undergone conversion.
 An important note is that a person cannot profess any other religion except Judaism.
+This strict definition of belonging to the Jewish nationality has caused numerous misconceptions and criticism about the category of people eligible for repatriation.
+For example, some think the right to return is reserved only for halachic Jews.

 Get a free consultation from